 Building and maintaining a good credit history is important as lenders will view your credit report and credit score when deciding whether to grant you a credit card, loan or mortgage, as well as determining the interest rate you'll be charged.
 Ensure that you're paying your credit cards and loan payments on time, and don't become overextended by taking on too much debt.
-It's also important to note that a potential employer or landlord may use your credit report to help determine your dependability.
+Also remember, a potential employer or landlord may use your credit report to help determine your dependability.